vinceskahan/v5wiki/dashboards.md

 # Strategies for publishing data from weeWX

 This is an outline of strategies for getting data from hardware into reports or reporting services using weeWX.
-Let's start with the use cases.
+Let's start with some scenarios:

 ## Use case 1: Default weeWX installation